hanzec/hzcc/README.md

 ### Debug Build

-In debug mode, the compiler will be built with debug symbols and assertions enabled with '-g -O0' and ASAN enabled
+In debug mode, the compiler will be built with debug symbols and assertions enabled with '-g -O0' and ASAN enabled.
+In order to compile, you need to run following command at the **root folder of git repository**:

 ```bash
  cmake . -B./build/ -DCMAKE_BUILD_TYPE=Debug && cd ./build && make mycc documentation -j$(nproc)
  ```

 The build will be done in `./build` directory.
 The document will be generated to `./build/Documentation/developers.pdf`.
-And the executable will be generated to `./build/Source/mycc`.
+And the executable will be generated to `./build/bin/` directory.

 ## Testing